9 Low-Cost Spring Break Activities for the Family

 With the hardiest flowers in bloom and that subtle, sweet musky scent in the air, almost everyone is eager to get outside and enjoy the spring weather with the family (unless you’re allergic to flowers).

 However, not everyone has some stashed cash for extracurriculars, even just for a quick vacation in a nearby city, and that’s OKAY!
-There are plenty of fun and cheap ways to build long-lasting memories with your loved ones this Spring break.
+There is plenty of fun and cheap ways to build long-lasting memories with your loved ones this Spring break.

 If you’re a family on a budget, this blog is for you!
 Here are nine free and low-cost fun activities you can do this Spring!